 Based on: Herold.
 G und Mitarbeiter, Innere Medizin, 2014

-Important note for clinical practice: The dipstick only detects a macroalbuminuria of >200 mg/l.
-For more specific issues (e.g., when suspecting Bence-Jones proteins or a microalbuminuria), more specific quick tests or electrophoretic analyses are required.
+Important note for clinical practice: the dipstick only detects a macroalbuminuria of >200 mg/l.
+For more specific issues (e.g., when suspecting Bence-Jones proteins or microalbuminuria), more specific quick tests or electrophoretic analyses are required.

 Glucosuria: An adult person excretes not more than 60 mg of glucose per day.
-A pathological increased glucose content in the urine occurs when the glucose threshold (about 160 – 180 mg/dl) is exceeded.
-This might happen due to a diabetes mellitus disease.
-Glucosuria with normal blood glucose can occur during a pregnancy or in case of a tubular kidney disease.
+Pathologically increased glucose content in the urine occurs when the glucose threshold (about 160 – 180 mg/dL) is exceeded.
+This might happen due to diabetes mellitus.
+Glucosuria with normal blood glucose can occur during pregnancy or in the case of tubular kidney disease.

 Casts: Casts are cylindrical structures that are formed in the tubules and thus point to their renal origin.
-The most common hyaline casts can be seen in healthy individuals as well as in individuals with a glomerular disease, which makes them a rather unspecific indicator.
-The presence of red blood cell casts is strongly indicative of a glomerulonephritis; white blood cell casts are indicative of (chronic) pyelonephritis.
+The most common type of cast is hyaline casts, which can be seen in healthy individuals as well as in individuals with glomerular disease.
+This makes them a rather unspecific indicator.
+The presence of red blood cell casts is strongly indicative of glomerulonephritis.
+White blood cell casts are indicative of (chronic) pyelonephritis.

-Immunology: Testing for various antibodies is helpful for the etiological classification of, e.g., a glomerulonephritis.
+Immunology: testing for various antibodies is helpful for the etiological classification of glomerulonephritis.
 The specific antibodies will be mentioned below for each type of glomerulonephritis.
-For the sake of economic practice, not all of the antibodies should be determined right away when a glomerulonephritis is suspected.
+For the sake of economic practice, not all of the antibodies should be determined right away when glomerulonephritis is suspected.

-Histology: The definitive confirmation of diagnosis for typing of the glomerulonephritis can only be achieved with a kidney biopsy!
-Especially when there is the need for immediately finding the correct treatment approach due to a rapid and dramatic progression of the disease, a kidney biopsy will often be a life-saving method.
+Histology: the definitive confirmation of diagnosis for typing of the glomerulonephritis can only be achieved with a kidney biopsy!
+Especially when there is a need for immediately finding the correct treatment approach due to a rapid and dramatic progression of the disease; a kidney biopsy will often be a life-saving method.

 Types of Glomerulonephritis

 IgA nephropathy is the most common primary glomerulonephritis worldwide.
-Its etiology is usually idiopathic; but, it is also associated with other diseases such as celiac disease, Crohn’s disease, Henoch-Schönlein purpura, rheumatoid arthritis, systemic lupus erythematodes, or IgA gammopathies.
-IgA nephropathy can also be preceded by an non-specific infection.
+Its etiology is usually idiopathic; but, it is also associated with other diseases such as celiac disease, Crohn’s disease, Henoch-Schönlein purpura, rheumatoid arthritis, systemic lupus erythematosus, or IgA gammopathies.
+IgA nephropathy can also be preceded by a non-specific infection.

 Pathophysiology and Clinical Manifestation of IgA Nephropathy

-Diagnosis is done with kidney biopsy to identify IgA complexes.
+Diagnosis is done with a kidney biopsy to identify IgA complexes.

 Treatment and Prognosis of IgA Nephropathy